jimwise/shared/README.md

   published as the `ambit' gem, with documentation and examples -- these are just the examples)

-* rpn -- a four (or more) function rpn calculator, currently implemented five time in five languages
+* rpn -- a four (or more) function rpn calculator, currently implemented six time in six languages

 * vlife -- some toy virtual life programs I wrote in 1995, updated to work with modern Unix/C/Curses